paygol/WHMCS/README.md

 ### Installation:

-- Unzip the paygol_whmcs_4.0.zip file directly in the modules/gateways folder of your WHMCS installation.
+- Unzip the paygol_whmcs_4.1.zip file directly in the modules/gateways folder of your WHMCS installation.
 - Activate the PayGol module in your WHMCS admin panel (`Setup -> Payment -> Payment Gateways -> All Payment Gateways`).
 - Once it's activated, proceed to the module's setup page (`Setup -> Payment -> Payment Gateways -> Manage Existing Gateways`).
 - Enter the ID of your PayGol service (can be found at the My Services section of your panel, at PayGol's website).
+- Enter the Secret key of your PayGol service (can be found at the My Services section of your panel, at PayGol's website).
 - Paste the provided URL into the Background URL (IPN) field at your service's configuration, which you can access through the My Services section of your panel, at PayGol's website.